 The Company has a production arrangement with Coca-Cola Enterprises Inc. to buy and sell finished products at cost.
-Sales to Coca-Cola Enterprises Inc. under this agreement were \$24.5 million in fiscal year 2003.
-Purchases from Coca-Cola Enterprises Inc. under this agreement were \$20.9 million in fiscal year 2003.
+Sales to Coca-Cola Enterprises Inc. under this agreement were \$26.2 million in fiscal year 2004.
+Purchases from Coca-Cola Enterprises Inc. under this agreement were \$19.0 million in fiscal year 2004.

-Along with all other Coca-Cola bottlers in the United States, the Company has become a member in Coca-Coca Bottlers' Sales & Services Company LLC, a Delaware limited liability company (the "Sales and Services Company"), which was formed in 2003 for the purposes of facilitating various procurement functions and distributing certain specified beverage products of The Coca-Cola Company and with the intention of enhancing the efficiency and competitiveness of the Coca-Cola bottling system in the United States.
-Coca-Cola Enterprises Inc. is a member in the Sales and Services Company.
-The Company paid \$.2 million in 2003 to the Sales and Services Company for the Company's share of the Sales and Services Company's administrative costs.
+Along with all other Coca-Cola bottlers in the United States, the Company is a member in Coca-Cola Bottlers' Sales & Services Company LLC, a Delaware limited liability company (the "Sales and Services Company"), which was formed in 2003 for the purposes of facilitating various procurement functions and distributing certain beverage products of The Coca-Cola Company and with the intention of enhancing the efficiency and competitiveness of the Coca-Cola bottling system in the United States.
+The Company paid \$.4 million in fiscal year 2004 to the Sales and Services Company for the Company's share of the Sales and Services Company's administrative costs.
+Coca-Cola Enterprises Inc. is a member of the Sales and Services Company.

 The Company leases its Snyder Production Center and certain adjacent property from Harrison Limited Partnership One ("HLP") pursuant to a lease that expires in December 2010.
-HLP's sole general partner is a corporation of which Mr. Harrison, Jr.'s estate is the sole stockholder.
-HLP's sole limited partner is a trust of which Mr. Harrison, III and Mr. Henson are co-trustees and descendants of J. Frank Harrison, Jr. are beneficiaries.
-Total payments under this lease were \$2.7 million in 2003.
+HLP's sole general partner is a corporation of which J. Frank Harrison, Jr.'s estate is the sole stockholder.
+HLP's sole limited partner is a trust of which Mr. Harrison, III is a trustee and descendants of J. Frank Harrison, Jr. are beneficiaries.
+Total payments under this lease were \$2.8 million in fiscal year 2004.

 The Company leases its corporate headquarters and an adjacent office building from Beacon Investment Corporation, of which Mr. Harrison, III is the sole stockholder.
-Total payments under this lease were \$2.8 million in 2003.
+Total payments under this lease were \$2.9 million in fiscal year 2004.